Rahul-9211/automated-blog/readme.md

 # 🤖 AI-Powered Blog Generator

 An automated blog post generator that creates high-quality technical content using AI.
-This project automatically generates and publishes blog posts about React and React Native topics every 4 hours.
+This project automatically generates and publishes blog posts about React and React Native topics daily.

 ## 🌟 Features